mariberg/gitops-2024/README.md

 ### Plan -workflow

-The plan workflow runs again 'Terraform fmt' in order to make sure that it is done, in case you would have some contributors that are not running it in the pre-commit hook.
-In addition it will run 'terraform validate', which checks for syntax errors and provider schema compliance.
-The workflow will configure AWS credentials using the OIDC-role and then run 'terraform plan'.
+The plan workflow runs again ```Terraform fmt``` in order to make sure that it is done, in case you would have some contributors that are not running it in the pre-commit hook.
+In addition it will run ```terraform validate```, which checks for syntax errors and provider schema compliance.
+The workflow will configure AWS credentials using the OIDC-role and then run ```terraform plan```.
 It will also set up OPA and run the OPA tests.

 ### OPA (Open Policy Agent)